Numerical methods for quasi-stationary distributions: Numerical methods

 where $k = 0, 1, 2,\dots$ indicates the iteration step, and $0 \le s < 1$ is the relaxation factor.
 We note that the distribution defined by the right-hand side of Eq.~\eqref{eq:Q_iterative0} is not necessarily normalised.
 Consequently, we carry out a normalisation after each step of the iteration.

-In practice, we continue the iteration in Eq.~(\ref{eq:Iterative_Scheme}) until there is no further improvement in convergence.
-To do this, we monitor the norm of the difference \makebox{$\norm{\bm{Q}^{(k+1)}-\bm{Q}^{(k)}}$} (with $\norm{\bm{a}}^2=\sum_{n\in \mathcal{R}}a(n)^2$).
-When this quantity becomes smaller than a set value, e.g., $10^{-16}$, we consider the iteration to have converged.
+We continue the iteration in Eq.~(\ref{eq:Iterative_Scheme}) until there is no further improvement in convergence.
+This is indicated by the stabilisation of the norm of the difference \makebox{$\norm{\bm{Q}^{(k+1)}-\bm{Q}^{(k)}}$} (with $\norm{\bm{a}}^2=\sum_{n\in \mathcal{R}}a(n)^2$) at a constant value.
 We write $\bm{\hat{Q}}$ for the numerical distribution obtained at the end of the iteration process.

-In some cases, we find that \makebox{$\norm{\bm{Q}^{(k+1)}-\bm{Q}^{(k)}}$} stabilises at a constant value above the set value.
-Inspection shows that, in this latter case, the iteration enters a period-$2$ cycle.
-As we will discuss later, for suitable choices of the over-relaxation parameter $s$ and initial distribution $\bm{Q}^{(0)}$, the probabilities $Q^{(k)}(n)$ at consecutive iterations only differ by small amounts in these 2-cycles, typically $10^{-13}$.
+In some cases, the norm $\norm{\bm{Q}^{(k+1)}-\bm{Q}^{(k)}}$ becomes zero within machine precision.
+When this does not occur, the iteration typically enters a period-$2$ cycle.
+As discussed in Sec.~\ref{sec:Iterative_RelaxationInitialCondition}, in certain pathological cases the norm stabilises at a macroscopic value, indicating that the probabilities $Q^{(k)}(n)$ at consecutive iterations genuinely differ.
+In contrast, for suitable choices of the over-relaxation parameter $s$ and initial distribution $\bm{Q}^{(0)}$, the differences between consecutive iterates in these 2-cycles are very small, typically less than $10^{-13}$.
 In such cases, the resulting distribution can still be regarded as a reliable estimate of the quasi-stationary distribution.

 If high accuracy in the tails of the distribution is required, it is necessary to additionally monitor convergence specifically in that region, since small tail probabilities may have little impact on the overall norm.
 However, we did not encounter such a case in the simulations reported in this work.